Grey alien: Origins

-In 1933, the Swedish novelist Gustav Sandgren, using the pen name Gabriel Linde, published a science fiction novel called Den okända faran (The Unknown Danger), in which he describes a race of extraterrestrials who wore clothes made of soft grey fabric and were short, with big bald heads, and large, dark, gleaming eyes.
+In 1933, the Swedish novelist Gustav Sandgren, using the pen name Gabriel Linde, published a science fiction novel called Den okända faran (The Unknown Danger), in which he describes a race of extraterrestrials who wore clothes made of soft grey fabric and were short, with big bald heads and large, dark, gleaming eyes.
 The novel, aimed at young readers, included illustrations of the imagined aliens.
-This description would become the template upon which the popular image of grey aliens is based.
+According to author Eden Lee Lackner in her "Grays" chapter of the 2019 compendium Aliens in Popular Culture: "Sandgren's aliens solidify the appearance of grays, as his description is the template upon which the popular conception of these beings rests."

 Barney and Betty Hill abduction

-The conception remained a niche one until 1965, when newspaper reports of the Betty and Barney Hill abduction made the archetype famous.
-The alleged abductees, Betty and Barney Hill, claimed that in 1961, humanoid alien beings with greyish skin had abducted them and taken them to a flying saucer.
+In 1965, newspaper reports of the Betty and Barney Hill abduction made the Grey archetype famous.
+The alleged abductees, Betty and Barney Hill, claimed that in 1961, humanoid alien beings with greyish skin had abducted them and taken them aboard a flying saucer.

-In his 1990 article "Entirely Unpredisposed", Martin Kottmeyer suggested that Barney's memories revealed under hypnosis might have been influenced by an episode of the science-fiction television show The Outer Limits titled "The Bellero Shield", which was broadcast 12 days before Barney's first hypnotic session.
+In his 1990 article "Entirely Unpredisposed", Martin Kottmeyer suggested that Barney's memories revealed under hypnosis might have been influenced by an episode of the science-fiction television show The Outer Limits titled "The Bellero Shield", which was broadcast twelve days before Barney's first hypnotic session.
 The episode featured an extraterrestrial with large eyes, who says, "In all the universes, in all the unities beyond the universes, all who have eyes have eyes that speak."
 The report from the regression featured a scenario that was in some respects similar to the television show.
 In part, Kottmeyer wrote:

 Wraparound eyes are an extreme rarity in science fiction films.
 I know of only one instance.
 They appeared on the alien of an episode of an old TV series The Outer Limits entitled "The Bellero Shield."
 A person familiar with Barney's sketch in "The Interrupted Journey" and the sketch done in collaboration with the artist David Baker will find a "frisson" of "déjà vu" creeping up his spine when seeing this episode.
 The resemblance is much abetted by an absence of ears, hair, and nose on both aliens.
 Could it be by chance?
 Consider this: Barney first described and drew the wraparound eyes during the hypnosis session dated 22 February 1964.
 "The Bellero Shield" was first broadcast on 10 February 1964.
 Only twelve days separate the two instances.
 If the identification is admitted, the commonness of wraparound eyes in the abduction literature falls to cultural forces.